rgerlame/Daedalus-web/README.md

 Each of this steps adds both uncertainty and arbitrarity to che process.
 The choices made in one system can be hardly compared to the choices made in a different system.
 The operative issues encountered depend on many system specific factors --- and researchers in a field may fail to recognize the specific issues exhisting in other fields.

 However problematic this *complications* are, they do not *necessarily* translate into an intrinsic *complexity* of the food webs themselves.
-In other words, *complicated* webs need not to be more *complex*.
-Moreover, given that many choices are grounded on a specific knowledge of the systems being studied, they don't seem a sound terrain on which to base a food web complexity.
+In other words, *complicated* webs need not to be more *complex*. -the distinction clearer here- Moreover, given that many choices are grounded on a specific knowledge of the systems being studied, they don't seem a sound terrain on which to base a food web complexity.
 That is, what is *complicated* may depend on who's defining *complicated*.

-> The challenges of managing and analyzing  data generated from genetic/genomic techniques is often what microbial ecologists are really referring to when they invoke complexity.
-Brute-force use of  typologies and careless references to the number of microbes (gizillions everywhere!) lead to hairballs of seemingly intractable complexity
+The challenges of managing and analyzing  data generated from genetic/genomic techniques is often what microbial ecologists are really referring to when they invoke complexity. <b>-is that true?</b>- Brute-force use of  typologies and careless references to the number of microbes (gizillions everywhere!) lead to hairballs of seemingly intractable complexity

-> [Thus we see that,] microbial ecologists (and others) use "complexity" as a proxy for how hard it is to measure/quantify a network.
-This deserves some thought, too.
+[Thus we see that,] microbial ecologists (and others) use "complexity" as a proxy for how hard it is to measure/quantify a network. <b>-i dont think that is true-or maybe you need to convince me of this in the text with examples-</b> This deserves some thought, too.
 If a network can never be quantified, that doesn't necessarily mean it's complex - but it obscures our ability to make predictions for that community.
 And isn't that in a way similar to how indirect effects can lead to "ecological surprises"?

 The alternative is to consider the complexity of a food web as a network.

 # What *is* complex?

-> The question of "what is complexity" is really interesting because we don't have a good grasp on what any of our complexity metrics mean.
+The question of "what is complexity" is really interesting because we don't have a good grasp on what any of our complexity metrics mean.

 In López-Ruiz et al., the authors propose to define the complexity of a physical phenomena as "the interplay between the information stored in the system and its disequilibrium".
 Here, we consider the two components autonomously, discussing the **informational** and the **dynamical** components of a food web complexity.